-Time Admin - The Time Admin job stream runs six times daily: 4am, 9am, 11am, 1pm, 3pm, and between 6pm & 8pm.
-This job reviews new reported time and any changes to reported time for an employee.
-Based on the workgroups rule program the Time Admin job determines the rules and edits that should be applied to the employee's reported time on their timesheet.
-After this job has run, reported time is then processed to payable time or TL Exceptions may be created.
+Time Admin - The Time Admin job stream runs seven times daily: 4a, 6:15a, 9a, 11a, 1p, 3p, and around 6p.
+This job reviews new and updated Reported Time, and checks to see if existing TL Exceptions have been resolved.
+Based on the Rule Program that is associated to a Workgroup which is assigned to the employee on their Time Reporter Data page, the Time Admin job determines which rules should be applied to the employee's Reported Time on their timesheet.
+The Time Admin job processes Reported Time to Payable Time or creates TL Exceptions which must then be resolved before Payable Time can be generated for approval.
 Payable Time and TL Exceptions can be viewed by managers on the Time and Absence MSS Dashboard, see KB Managing the Time and Absence MSS Dashboard in HRS for more information.
-It's important that Payable time with a TL Exception(s) be reviewed and resolved in a timely fashion to assure the associated payable time is processed to payroll so the employee is paid correctly.
+It's important that Payable time with a TL Exception(s) be reviewed and the TL Exception resolved in a timely fashion to assure the Payable Time is processed for approval and then sent to payroll so employee's are paid correctly and timely.
 See document Review of Time Administration in HRS for more information.

-A typical biweekly processing calendar is attached PayrollCalendarProcessingGeneral.docx.
+A typical biweekly processing calendar is attached Payroll Calendar General.

 Note: Bullet #1,#2, and #3 can continue to occur throughout the day as the Time Administration process runs.
-New payable time will be ready for approval and new TL exceptions may need to be resolved.
+New payable time will be generated for approval and new TL exceptions may need to be resolved.